ronnieannan02-byte/SALES-PERFORMANCE-AND-BUSINESS-INSIGHTS-/README.md

 * Data Visualization
 * Interactive Dashboard

-## Data Quality Notes

-Before further analysis, some data-cleaning considerations should be noted:

-* The customer type *“Premimum”* appears in the dataset and should be standardized to *“Premium.”*
-* Some *Order_IDs appear more than once*, so the Order_ID field should be reviewed before treating it as a unique transaction identifier.
-* The 2026 data appears to cover only part of the year, so direct comparisons with full previous years should be interpreted carefully.

 ## Project Objective

 The goal of this project is to demonstrate how e-commerce sales data can be transformed into actionable business insights.
 The analysis can support decisions relating to product strategy, customer targeting, regional sales performance, payment preferences, and overall business growth.